 Happy New Year, everyone.

-How many of you have made New Year resolutions for 2019 ?
+How many of you have made New Year resolutions ?
 What are they ?
 Let me guess - stop smoking, do more exercise, go on a diet, read more books or in my case, floss more!
 Yes, I visited the dentist today and I’m ashamed to confess that I am a lapsed flosser!
 Oh the joy!

 How about delaying the onset of dementia or Alzheimer’s as a New Year Resolution?
 Before you think I must be going mad (!), let’s consider the other resolutions we make each and every year.